Federal Asset Forfeiture and Recovery of Seized Property

-Nathans & Biddle LLP has a preeminent forfeiture practice headed by Robert Biddle, a nationally recognized professional in the field.
+Nathans & Ripke LLP has a preeminent forfeiture practice headed by Robert Biddle, a nationally recognized professional in the field.
 Former Co-Chair of the ABA White Collar Crime Committee's Forfeiture Subcommittee, Mr. Biddle has lectured nationally and trained numerous groups of attorneys regarding forfeiture practice and procedure.

-Our firm has successfully aided a wide range of clientele retain property that is rightfully theirs, including:
+Our firm has successfully aided a wide range of clientele to retain property that is rightfully theirs, including:

 - Private individuals

 In two of the largest federal forfeiture recoveries in Maryland history, Mr. Biddle recovered more than $6 million from the federal government on behalf of a local suburban Washington business, and more than $10 million on behalf of a foreign corporation.
 He also recently recovered more than $750,000 in funds paid in a divorce settlement where the assets were originally seized from the recipient's account as the proceeds of fraud allegedly perpetrated by the party making the divorce settlement payment.

 If a federal forfeiture has been initiated against you or your company, call (410) 783-0272 today to schedule a confidential consultation with Baltimore federal criminal defense lawyer Robert Biddle.